tensorflow/examples/lite/examples/smart_reply/android/how-to-build.md

     [Android Studio](https://developer.android.com/studio/index.html), following
     the instructions on the website.

-*   Android Studio 3.2 or later.
+*   Android Studio 4.2 or above.

-*   You need an Android device or Android emulator and Android development environment with minimum API 15.
+*   You need an Android device or Android emulator and Android development environment with minimum API 19.

 ### Building and Run with Android Studio.